 - David Kriegman, CEO, Z2B, LLC, and former COO, SRA

-- Kimberly McCabe, Board of Director Member and Former President & CEO, ASI Government, Inc.
+- Kimberly McCabe, Former President & CEO, ASI Government, Inc.

 - Donna Morea, Chairman & CEO, Adesso Group and Member, Board of Directors, SunTrust Bank and SAIC

 - George Newstrom, Vice President and General Manager, Dell Services Federal Government, Inc.